DuyguKeskek/mirca.github.io/_posts/2016-08-19-gsoc-astropy-final.md

 <p style='text-align: justify;'>
-Note that, the space of possible solutions is not the positive part of the 3D space anymore, it is the positive part of the 3nD space
+Note that, the space of possible solutions is not the positive part of the 3D space anymore, it is the positive part of the 3nD space =o
 </p>

 <p style='text-align: justify;'>
-Lucky us, Scipy scientists already implemented awesome optimization algorithms and some of then are encapsulated in <a href="http://docs.astropy.org/en/stable/_modules/astropy/modeling/fitting.html"> astropy.modeling </a> :)
+Fortunately, Scipy scientists already implemented awesome optimization algorithms and some of then are encapsulated in <a href="http://docs.astropy.org/en/stable/_modules/astropy/modeling/fitting.html"> astropy.modeling </a> :)

 <p style='text-align: justify;'>